thinktandem/tandem/docs/handbook/security-training-checklist.md

 ## Reporting Concerns + Questions

-If [Team Member Name] has any further questions regarding Tandem security practices, GDPR compliance, or other topics related to data privacy immediately contact Management.
+If [Team Member Name] has further questions regarding Tandem security practices, GDPR compliance, or other topics related to data privacy ethics immediately contact Management at any time.

 ## Further Resources/References